MARKET SNAPSHOT: Stocks Buoyed By Trade Hopes In Last Session Of A Dismal 2018

 How are benchmarks performing?

-Last week, major indexes managed the first weekly gain for all three indexes since the end of November.
-Friday's back-and-forth session ended with a late push higher fizzling out, leaving the Dow to settle down 0.3% to 23,062.40.
-The S&P 500 finished off 0.1% and the Nasdaq Composite eked out a 0.1% gain.
+Last week, major indexes managed the first weekly gain for all three indexes since the end of November but 2018 is shaping up as the worst year since 2008 for the market in the wake of the recent selloff.

 What's driving the market?

-While Monday's session may see thin volumes ahead of Tuesday's New Year's Day holiday, appetite for perceived riskier assets such as stocks could be getting a lift from trade headlines.
+While Monday's session may see thin volumes ahead of Tuesday's New Year's Day holiday, appetite for perceived riskier assets such as stocks are getting a lift from trade headlines.

 U.S. President Donald Trump tweeted Saturday that he and Chinese leader Xi Jinping had made "big progress" in a telephone discussion about trade, and that a deal was "moving along very well."
 But sources close to the talks said Trump may be exaggerating progress in a bid to calm markets, according to The Wall Street Journal .